DannyBoyNYC/session8/README.md

 ### Image Carousel - JavaScript

-change the # links to point to high res images:
+Change the # links to point to high res images (first three only in this sample):

 ```html
 <ul class="image-tn">